CMTA/CMTAT-Canton/README.md

 In a production application, the caller is responsible for keeping track of the latest `ContractId`, typically by querying the active contract set rather than threading IDs manually.

-### 9. What happens to a holder with 100 tokens on v1 when v2 is deployed?
+### j.
+What happens to a holder with 100 tokens on v1 when v2 is deployed?
 The 100 tokens remain on-ledger.
 Uploading v2 does not delete or rewrite v1 contracts.

-### 10. How do balances move from v1 state to v2 state?
+### k.
+How do balances move from v1 state to v2 state?
 - SCU-compatible coexistence: continue operating while v1/v2 coexist.
 - Explicit migration: add and execute migration choices to archive v1 holdings and create equivalent v2 holdings.

-### 11. Is there a built-in `Upgrade`/`MigrateHolding` choice in this repository?
+### l.
+Is there a built-in `Upgrade`/`MigrateHolding` choice in this repository?
 No. Current scope provides core mandatory token operations only.

-### 12. Can this be deployed as an EVM token contract?
+### m.
+Can this be deployed as an EVM token contract?
-No. This is a Canton/Daml implementation, not an EVM contract codebase.

-## 16. Current Environment Note
-In this execution environment, the Daml CLI may be unavailable; runtime commands/tests depend on a Daml-enabled setup.
+No. This implementation targets Canton/Daml deployments exclusively.
+Daml compiles to DAR archives that run on Canton participants — there is no EVM bytecode, no Solidity ABI, and no gas model.
+The execution environment is fundamentally incompatible with EVM chains.

+If you need an EVM deployment of CMTAT, refer to the [CMTAT Solidity implementation](https://github.com/CMTA/CMTAT).

 ## 17. Glossary